-NJ STARS is a state program for students who graduate in the top 15% of their graduating NJ high school class.
-Please reference the NJHESAA website at www.njgrants.org for up-to-date information and eligibility.
+NJ STARS is a state program for students who graduate from a NJ high school and who rank in the top 15% at the end of their junior or senior year of high school.
+Reference the NJHESAA website at www.njgrants.org for up-to-date information and eligibility.